How are computers used?

 - Drones - A drone is either autonomous or remotely driven and uses computers to operate.

 As computers evolve, so does how computers are used in the education field.
 Below is a list of how a computer can be used in schools and learning.

 - Internet - Connecting a student to the Internet gives him or her access to an endless supply of knowledge.
 As mentioned later, the Internet would not be possible without computers.

 - Learning - Computers can also be used to help design and create a more visual learning experience for students.
 Using electronic whiteboards with computers can also benefit a student by giving them a more hands-on experience.

 - Writing - Although reports can still be done using pen, pencil, or even a typewriter, a computer makes it easier to write, format, save, share, and print reports.

 - Keep records - Computers track students scores, identify struggling students, and create a final report.

-- Testing - Computers can assist students and teachers with the testing process by stepping the student through a series of questions and keep track of the results.
+- Testing - Computers can assist students and teachers with the testing process by stepping the student through questions and keeping track of the results.

 Without computers, the Internet would not exist.
 Below are a few examples of how computers help run the Internet.

 - DNS - When you type in a URL like https://www.computerhope.com/, a DNS translates it to an IP address, which directs the computer to the server.